marlenec/MicroErosion/README.md

 * **$Patches_Removed**: Matrix containing the name of the patches removed at each step of erosion scenario.
 Rows and columns are as in $Gamma_diversity.

 > **Notes**:
-> Diversity and entropy indices are computed using `Tsallis()` and `ChaoPD()` functions provided in entropart R-package (https://cran.r-project.org/web/packages/entropart/index.html).
+> Diversity and entropy indices are computed using `Tsallis()` and `ChaoPD()` functions provided in [entropart](https://cran.r-project.org/web/packages/entropart/index.html) R-package.
-> Please note that computing phylogenetic diversity indices could be time consuming (e.g. for a tree with 5000 species, 2.5s per local assemblage (i.e. per step of erosion and per replicate) using a 2.2 GHz Intel Core i7).
+> Please note that computing phylogenetic diversity indices could be time consuming (e.g. for a tree with 5000 species, 2.5s per local assemblage (*i.e.* per step of erosion and per replicate) using a 2.2 GHz Intel Core i7).